ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2021-01-06-[Docker]-Docker-For-AI-Developers-Part-3.md

 is as follows:
 ![](/assets/images/20210106/b4.png)

+Please watch the hands on video below to understand, how to create your own Docker image.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/sz3urdtBkI4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Hosting your Docker image on the DockerHub
+Please watch the hands on video below to understand, how to host your Docker image on the DockerHub.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/XlO3dvAmlIs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # References:

 [1] Learn Docker - .NET Core, Java, Node.JS, PHP or Python by Arnaud Weil, 2018